chaitanya2593/chaitanya2593/README.md

 ### Hey 👋

-- 🔭 I’m currently working as Data Science Research assistant at Frankfurt School on finance topics with Data Science and NLP.
+- 🔭 I’m currently working as Data Science at Zooplus SE Data Science and NLP topics with a main focus on using Generative AI tools.
-- 🌱 Yes, I am also into LLMs , prompt engineering use cases and my main goal is to build budget NLP models for complex problems.
+- 🌱 My main passion is work on LLMs , prompt engineering use cases and my main goal is to build budget NLP models for complex problems.
 (Don't hit pigeons(problems) with cannons (Fancy heavy solutions))
-- 👯 I am interested to collaborate on Freelancing ML Projects.
 - 💬 Ask me about Data science, Python, NLP, Machine learning and Power BI.
 - 📝 [LinkedIn Profile](https://www.linkedin.com/in/v-s-chaitanya-madduri-2886447a)